-The BiValve-30's circuitry senses the current needs of the output tubes and provides the correct bias voltage to the cathode of the output tubes regardless of tube type or wear.
-Without any trip to an amp technician, you can simply replace the output tubes with tubes that have different sound characteristics.
+The UniValve's circuitry senses the current needs of the output tube and provides the correct bias voltage to the cathode of the output tube regardless of tube type or wear.
+Without any trip to an amp technician, you can simply replace the output tube with one that has different sound characteristics.
 (Of course, you can also change the preamp tubes at will for even more tonal variations.)
-For example, two 6550 tubes will stay cleaner at higher volumes, but when overdriven, have an astoundingly "woody" character to the overdrive.
-On the other hand, two EL34's will break up earlier than the 6550's and give a more "British" sound.
+For example, a 6550 will stay cleaner at higher volumes, but when overdriven, has an astoundingly "woody" character to the overdrive.
+On the other hand, an EL34 will break up earlier than a 6550 and give a more "British" sound.
 The ever-popular 6L6 family of tubes gives a tight overdrive with less power than a 6550 but more detail than an EL34.
 Even within the same type of output tube there are "harder" and "softer" tubes.
-Two guitarists playing with the same guitar through the same BiValve-30, who simply switch the tubes to their preference, can have noticeably different tones.
+Two guitarists playing with the same guitar through the same UniValve, who simply switch the tubes to their preference, can have noticeably different tones. "elastic".
+The amp also has more "bloom" in the LoV setting and can also take a number of tubes that cannot withstand the higher voltages of the HiV setting.
+These tubes include the entire 6V6 family and a number of antique 6L6 family tubes like the 6L6G, 6L6GA and 6L6GB.